 To Pinchot, you see, man himself is a natural resource.
 The basic resource for whose material, moral and spiritual welfare the Conservation doctrine is invoked.
 Man, without whose energy, the energy of coal and oil of electricity, yes of atomic science itself, is inert and meaningless."

-For more on Cornelia Pinchot's remarkable speech containing insights into her husband's lifelong dedication to forestry, conservation and the men and women of the early Forest Service, please read "Gifford Pinchot and the First Foresters: the Untold Story of the Brave Men and Women Who Launched America's Conservation Movement."
+For more on Cornelia Pinchot's remarkable speech containing insights into her husband's lifelong dedication to forestry, conservation and the men and women of the early Forest Service, please stay tuned for upcoming editions of "Gifford Pinchot and the Old Timers."